 docker loginshould create an access token and use it to authenticate.

-Use the domain name of DTR, or the domain name of a load balancer, if you’re using one, to load-balance requests across multiple DTR replicas.
+--dtr-external-url <url> to enable SSO.
+Specify the Fully Qualified Domain Name (FQDN) of your DTR, or a load balancer, to load-balance requests across multiple DTR replicas.